apache/incubator-devlake/plugins/jira/README.md

 JIRA_ISSUE_TYPE_MAPPING=Requirement:Story
 ```

-## ⚠️ (WIP)Gathering Data with Jira

-- [ ] Add in specific steps to collect data from Jira with new go setup here

 ## Find Board Id
 1. Navigate to the Jira board in the browser
 2. in the URL bar, get the board id from the parameter `?rapidView=`